elasticpath/html5-reference-storefront/documentation/introduction.md

 About the Documentation
 ---------------------
 This document is written for knowledgeable JavaScript developers who are extending/customizing the HTML5 Storefront modules and for knowledgeable front-end developers who are extending/customizing the HTML5 Storefront themes.
-This document is not a primer for JavaScript, CSS, etc. Before you begin, you should have working knowledge of the following technologies:
+This document is not a primer for JavaScript, CSS, etc..
+Before you begin, you should have working knowledge of the following technologies:

 * Backbone.js
 * jQuery.js
-* Marrionette.js
+* Marionette.js
 * CSS/{less}
 * DOM/CRUD Operations